awsdocs/aws-systems-manager-user-guide/doc_source/automation-documents.md

-# Working with Automation documents \(Playbooks\)<a name="automation-documents"></a>
+# Working with Automation documents<a name="automation-documents"></a>

-A Systems Manager Automation document, or *operational playbook*, defines the *actions* that Systems Manager performs on your managed instances and other AWS resources when an automation execution runs\.
+A Systems Manager Automation document defines the *actions* that Systems Manager performs on your managed instances and other AWS resources when an automation execution runs\.
 A document contains one or more steps that run in sequential order\.
 Each step is built around a single action\.
 Output from one step can be used as input in a later step\.

 The process of running these actions and their steps is called the *automation workflow*\.